RolandAmini/hello--word/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-To get a local copy up and running, follow these steps.
+To get a local copy and run this project follow these steps.

 ### Prerequisites

 In order to run this project you need:

-- Node JS
-- Any code editor
+- vs code or any editor
+- Browser eg. chrome
+- Basic knowledge of html and css

 ### Setup